-This chapter describes the approach to verifications of household information prior to the implementation of the Housing Opportunity through Modernization Act (HOTMA).
-Verifications for PHA actions effective on or after the HOTMA Compliance Date will be conducted in accordance with Chapter 7B.
-The HOTMA compliance date is January 01, 2025, but subject to change based on HUD guidance.
+This chapter describes the approach to verifications of household information prior to the implementation of the Housing Opportunity through Modernization Act (HOTMA) on January 01, 2025.
+Verifications for PHA actions effective on or after January 01, 2025 will be conducted in accordance with Chapter 7B.